Genre: Young Adult Fiction

 About Angeline Boulley

-Angeline Boulley is a former Director of the Office of Indian Education at the U. S. Department of Education and the author of the novel Firekeeper’s Daughter.
+Angeline Boulley is a former Director of the Office of Indian Education at the U. S. Department of Education and the author of the novels Firekeeper’s Daughter and Warrior Girl Unearthed.
 An enrolled member of the Sault Ste.
 Marie Tribe of Chippewa Indians, Boulley currently lives in Michigan.
 Visit the author’s website →